FrustratedGameDev/Papers/FinalReportOutline.md

 - How we determined relevant papers
 	- What are the relevancy rules.
 - Defining Key Articles

+### Determing Refining Process
 - Labeling process
 	- Revising labels
 	- Which ones were used often, which were not, and why?
 - Discuss the process for adding a dimension to the grid
 - Discuss the process of merging dimension on the grid

+### Repertory Grid Tools
 - Tools we used to build the repgrid
 	- Repgrid tool v.s. excel
 	- how we used the tool( Cluster analysis)

 ##Results